YusukeIwaki/playwright-ruby-client/documentation/docs/api/locator.md

 ```

+Execute JavaScript code in the page, taking the matching element as an argument.

+**Details**

-Returns the return value of `expression`.
+Returns the return value of `expression`, called with the matching element as a first argument, and `arg` as a second argument.

-This method passes this handle as the first argument to `expression`.

-If `expression` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), then `handle.evaluate` would wait for the promise to resolve and return
+If `expression` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), this method will wait for the promise to resolve and return its value.

-its value.
+If `expression` throws or rejects, this method throws.

 **Usage**